punit2006/Trader_Behaviour-v-s-Market_Sentiment_Analysis/README.md

-Here’s a professional and informative `README.md` file for your project **Trader Behaviour vs Market Sentiment Analysis** based on the provided Python script:

----

 # 📊 Trader Behaviour vs Market Sentiment Analysis

 This project explores the relationship between **trader behaviour** (based on historical trade data) and **market sentiment** (based on the Bitcoin Fear & Greed Index).
 It analyzes how market emotions impact trading outcomes like **Profit & Loss (PnL)** and **Trade Volume**.